tjhickey724/pythonintro/notes/functions_scope_of_variables.md

     return vol
 ```
 The local variables of box_volume are ```width, height, depth``` and ```vol```
-The only code which access these variables is the code inside that function...
+The only code which can access these variables is the code inside that function...

 ### global scope
 These are the variables whose values are defined outside of any function